Crews working to improve safety on Michigan Street

-Crews are scheduled to work on Michigan Street Saturday between College Avenue and Diamond Avenue.
-If weather prevents the work, it will be pushed to Saturday October 12.
+GRAND RAPIDS, Mich. — Crews are scheduled to work on Michigan Street Saturday between College Avenue and Diamond Avenue.
+If weather prevents the work, it will be pushed to Saturday, Oct.
+12.

 The improvements include changes to traffic signals and pavement markings.The goal is to address congestion, safety and enforcement issues.
 The Michigan Street and College Avenue intersection will be re-striped to create two northbound left turn lanes onto College and one eastbound lane going through the intersection.